pololu/pololu-usb-i2c-adapter/README.md

 The `drivers` directory of this repository contains a USB driver for Windows enables it to recognize the adapter.
-You can install the driver by right-clicking on `pololu-usb-to-i2c-adapter.inf` and selecting "Install".
+You can install the driver by right-clicking on `pololu-usb-i2c-adapter.inf` and selecting "Install".

-This driver is not needed on Windows 10 and later, but installing it allows you to see the correct product name in the Device Manager instead of "USB Serial Device".
+Driver installation is not required on Windows 10 and later, but installing the driver is recommended because it allows you to see the correct product name in the Device Manager instead of "USB Serial Device".